Shyamsujin/SR-FLIPFLOP-USING-CASE/README.md

 **Result:**
-Therefore the code has been executed successfully .
+The output of SR_FLIPFLOP_USING_CASE has been executed successfully.